 14. Bronx Zoo

-Allow a whole day for the largest city zoo in America, home to some 4000 animals.
+Allow a whole day for the largest city zoo in America and home to some 4000 animals.
 Many of the residents are found in open natural settings.
-Among many highlights are Tiger Mountain,and the Congo Gorilla Forest where glass walls put you close-up to these wondrous animals.
-The African Plains populated with zebras, giraffes and lions and the Madagascar exhibit with its acrobatic lemurs are otherdon-miss sights.
-At the children’s zoo, little ones can climb into a birds nest and feed tame animals Camel rides and the bug carousel are fun diversions.
+Among many highlights are Tiger Mountain and the Congo Gorilla Forest where glass walls put you close-up to these wondrous animals.
+The African Plains populated with zebras, giraffes, and lions and the Madagascar exhibit with its acrobatic lemurs are can’t miss sights.
+At the children’s zoo little ones can climb into a birds nest and feed tame animals.
+Camel rides and the bug carousel are fun diversions.
 You can cut down the walking in this enormous zoo with rides by tram or monorail.
-Special times to arrive are feeding times for lions at 11 a.m. and 3 p.m. and for penguins at 3:30 p.m..
+Special times to arrive are feeding times for lions at 11am and 3pm and for penguins at 3:30pm.
 A daily calendar lists other special events.
 Order tickets online to save standing in line and try to schedule this outing on less crowded weekdays..

-In addition to great art from every period from ancient to contemporary, the country’s largest museum has galleries with special appeal for families such as the chance to see mummies and explore an Egyptian temple, see life size knights of old in the arms and armor exhibit and marvel at fascinating masks from Africa and Asia.
-You can plan your visit ahead together by downloading a family map and entertaining children’s guides r or pick up these free materials at the desk when you arrive The guides with titles like Kings, Wings and Mysterious Mummies.or What Shall I Wear Today help make the museum more fun for kids.
+In addition to great art from every period from ancient to contemporary, the country’s largest museum has galleries with special appeal for families such as the chance to see mummies and explore an Egyptian temple, see life size knights of old in their arms and armor, and marvel at fascinating masks from Africa and Asia.
+You can plan your visit by downloading a family map and children’s guides or pick up these free materials at the desk when you arrive The guides have titles like Kings, Wings and Mysterious Mummies or What Shall I Wear Today and help make the museum more fun for kids.
 Family audio guides are also available.
-Children under 12 are admitted free and passes are available on line for teens who have middle school or high school identification.
-Note that the hefty adult fee is “recommended;” if the tab is too steep, you may pay less.
+Children under 12 are admitted free and passes are available online for teens who have middle school or high school identification.
+Note that the hefty adult fee is “recommended” – if the tab is too steep, you may pay less.
 This world-famous museum is often packed with visitors but you can avoid crowds by going during Friday or Saturday evening hours.